brainlid/langchain/README.md

 ## Documentation

-The online documentation can [found here](https://hexdocs.pm/langchain).
+The online documentation can be [found here](https://hexdocs.pm/langchain).

 ## Demo